tbilab/meToolkit/README.md

 - `p_val`: The P-Value for the current phecode's association with the study's SNP.
 - `tooltip`: Html formatted text shown on hover over a phecode in manhattan or network plot.
 - `color`: CSS compliant color string for encoding each phecode in plots.

+If no real data is available this data can be simulated with the two included functions: `meToolkit::simPhewasResults(n_codes, n_categories) %>% meToolkit::buildColorPalette(category)`.

 ### SNP Name:
 A simple string containing the name of the SNP investigated in study.